Community Schoolyard Renovation Application

 This program is funded through the Environment and Natural Resources Trust Fund (ENRTF).
 In 1988, 77 percent of Minnesota voters approved a constitutional amendment establishing the ENRTF—a constitutionally dedicated fund that originates from a combination of Minnesota State Lottery proceeds and investment income.
 The purpose of ENRTF is to provide a long-term, consistent, and stable source of funding for activities that protect, conserve, preserve, and enhance Minnesota’s air, water, land, fish, wildlife, and other natural resources for the benefit of current citizens and future generations.

-TPL’s Community Schoolyards program has been recommended for funding by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
+TPL community schoolyards have been recommended for funding by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
 That recommendation is being considered by the Minnesota Legislature but has not yet been approved.
 While we have strong indications this will be approved, there is a slight chance this may not occur, in which case Trust for Public Land reserves the right to delay and/or cancel this cohort round of applications.

 Trust for Public Land is seeking additional public and private dollars to enhance and expand this program.
-If you are or know of a potential partner for this work, please contact Anna Callahan at anna.callahan@tpl.org.
+If you are or know of a potential partner for this work, please contact Anna Callahan at [email protected].

 How will funds be allocated?